 Student health staff work with each other and with other school staff if necessary, and patient confidentiality is observed.
 Patient confidentiality is regulated by school law (Skollagen) and the Patient Safety Act (Patientsäkerhetslagen).

-The central student health team at Internationella Engelska Skolan consists of the director of student health, the head nurse, the deputy head nurse, the head counsellor and the school psychologist coordinator.
+The central student health team at Internationella Engelska Skolan consists of the director of student health, the nurse coordinators, and the school psychologist coordinator.
 The mission of the central student health team is to support the student health personnel in their work, to develop guidelines for the organisation and to carry out systematic quality work.

 Comments and complaints